yucongkoo/tp/docs/UserGuide.md

 </box>

-### Adding a person: `add`
+### Adding a customer: `add`

-Adds a person to the contact book.
+Adds a customer to the contact book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL [a/ADDRESS]`

 <box type="warning" seamless>

-**Caution:** A person must have a name, phone number and email address to be a valid entry.
+**Caution:** A customer must have a name, phone number and email address to be a valid entry.
 </box>

 <box type="info" seamless>